Condoms

 • the condom breaking

-• the condom partly or completely slipping off the penis.
+• the external condom partly or completely slipping off the penis

-Slipping off happens more often than breaking, usually when a condom is too large and when lubricant is put inside the condom or on the penis before putting on a condom.
+Slipping off happens more often than breaking, usually when a condom is too large and when lubricant is put inside the condom or on your penis before putting on a condom.

-For the best protection, use condoms during vaginal, oral, anal sex and when sharing sex toys (put a fresh one on before you start and whenever you switch who’s using it).
+For the best protection, use condoms during vaginal, oral, anal sex and when sharing sex toys (put a fresh one on before you start and whenever you switch who is using it).

 It's important to use condoms correctly to stop them from slipping or breaking and so they work well to prevent pregnancy.
 Your healthcare provider will be able to teach you how to use them correctly and give advice if you have any problems.